Tuesday, June 30, 2026

 Two weeks after that experience, during my bi-weekly visit to my Dad’s place, my father told me that Lucius had died.
 At some point in the next several days after our interaction he had committed suicide.

 That news was a shock, of course.
-Facts and feelings flashed through the brain like movie scenes on fast forward: Wait, you mean that guy I talked to til four in the morning only two weeks ago?
+Facts and feelings flashed through the brain like movie scenes on fast forward: Wait, you mean that guy I talked to til four in the morning just a couple of weeks ago?
 He died?
 And he chose to do it himself?
 But he seemed so…together.
 What about those two women?
 Are we supposed to do something about this?

 More than anything, my memory retained and replayed the sound of his voice echoing through that old house, and the sound of the wood creaking beneath his feet as he paced around, the same sound as the disembodied footsteps that used to put a chill in me whenever I would hear them out in the hallway while in the bedroom trying to sleep.